j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 ### What is medium code why does it need a platform?

 The term "low code" typically defines tools that have GUI interfaces for creating software programs.
 "Low code" implies the existence of "high code."
-We define high code as working in full-fledged development environment with formalized software best practices.
+We define "high code" as working in full-fledged development environment with formalized software best practices.

 Neither of these terms is sufficient to describe a large swath of practitioners working in data.
 Is someone who periodically writes scripts, dbt models, or notebooks "high code" or "low code"?
 We submit that they are neither.

 They are "medium code" developers.
-They write software in turing-complete languages or transformation languages such as SQL.
-However they are also not traditional full-time software engineers or do not want to behave as one in the data context.
+They write software in Turing-complete languages or transformation languages such as SQL.
+However they are also not traditional full-time application developers and have different requirements.
 Data scientists, data engineers, analytics engineers often want to work this way, as do some software engineers when operating within the data platform context.

-Nope assumes that medium code engineers already have a python environment and toolchain for writing and deploying their business logic.
-This might be a notebooking platform, a compute environment like Ray, Modal, or Sagemaker, or a bespoke toolchain.
-It is a *non-goal* of Nope to improve that existing workflow.
+Nope assumes that medium-code engineers already have a Python environment and toolchain for writing and deploying their business logic.
+This might be a notebooking platform, a compute environment like Ray, Modal, or Sagemaker, or a bespoke toolchain. **It is a *non-goal* of Nope to improve or replace that existing workflow.**

 Instead the goal of Nope is to allow those users to incorporate their code into the Dagster Asset Graph without learning another Python Environment (hence the name Nope: "NO Python Environment").
 The success criteria for the practitioner is straightforward: They should be able to author a yaml file which plugs their existing script/computation into the data platform without installing or interacting with an additional Python environment.

-Nope critically also offers a platform that a software engineer can manage for the medium code data practitioners they serve.
-A platform owner can customize the harness for their particular use case and technology.
+Nope also offers a platform that a software engineer can manage for the medium code data practitioners they serve.
+A platform owner can customize the platform for their particular use case and technology.

 ## Hello world asset